Esri/pyprt/README.md

 1. Install Miniconda or Anaconda.
 1. Open a shell in the PyPRT git root and activate Miniconda (or Anaconda).
-1. First time only: run `conda env create -n pyprt-py38 --file envs/centos7/conda/environment-py3.8.yml` to create a conda environment with all the required Python packages (adapt the `pyprt-py38` env name, `centos7` and `environment-py3.8.yml` to your desired OS/Python combination).
+1. First time only: run `conda env create -n pyprt-py38 --file envs/linux/conda/environment-py3.8.yml` to create a conda environment with all the required Python packages (adapt the `pyprt-py38` env name, `linux` and `environment-py3.8.yml` to your desired OS/Python combination).
 1. First time only: run `conda install -n pyprt-py38 -c esri arcgis` (this is a workaround to reduce conda env resolving time in the step above)
 1. Activate the new conda env: `conda activate pyprt-py38`
 1. Run `conda build ./conda-recipe`.
 This will build the CMake project and Python packages.
 See [below](#c-debug-builds) for native debug mode.